Estimated reading time: 10 minutes

 - They are not looking at the floor near the toilet supply line for early discolouration.

 These are not reasonable things to expect of a tenant.
-They are the responsibility of the owner, and in a managed building, of the property manager.
+They are the responsibility of the owner and, in a managed building, of the property manager.

 In our experience managing Toronto rental units, slow leaks go undetected for months when there is no systematic inspection protocol in place.
 A small drip under a kitchen sink saturates the cabinet base, seeps into the subfloor, and eventually becomes visible as a stain on the ceiling of the unit below.
 By that point, the remediation is not a cabinet repair.
 It is subfloor replacement, ceiling repair, potential mould remediation, and a claim that crosses the building’s deductible threshold.

 The tenants are not at fault.
 The system is.
-And the system that prevents this is not reactive emergency response, it is scheduled access, systematic inspection, and replacement of components on a lifecycle basis rather than a failure basis.
+And the system that prevents this is not reactive emergency response; it is scheduled access, systematic inspection, and replacement of components on a lifecycle basis rather than a failure basis.

 There is a framing problem in how most landlords think about preventative maintenance.
 It tends to be categorized as a cost, an expenditure that can be deferred when margins are tight or the unit is performing well.
 This framing misidentifies what preventative maintenance actually is.